-Summer is here—bring on the sunshine and outdoor living!
+Summer weather is here—bring on the sunshine and outdoor living!
 But…no bugs and burns, please!

 Two of the most common products used in the summer time are sunscreens and bug sprays; while both are needed to help protect us, they can contain an alarming amount of potentially harmful chemicals and it’s important to select products that are safe and effective.